arachnetech/homebridge-mqttthing/README.md

 Avoid the use of "/" in characteristics of the Information Service (e.g. serial number, manufacturer, etc.), since this may cause data to not appear in the history.
 Note that if your Eve.app is controlling more than one accessory for each type, the serial number should be unique, otherwise Eve.app will merge the histories.

+### Confirmation

+Some accessories support confirmation for some of their 'set' topics.
+When enabled by configuring `confirmationPeriodms`, the accessory *must* echo anything sent to appropriate `setX` subject(s) to the corresponding `getX` subject(s).
+Where homebridge-mqttthing doesn't see a confirmation within the configured configuration period (specified in milliseconds), it will publish the set message again.
+Messages will be republished up to 3 times by default, but this can be changed by also specifying `retryLimit`.

+Accessories supporting message confirmation list the topics supporting message confirmation below.

 # Supported Accessories